AdobeDocs/experience-manager-forms-cloud-service.en/help/creating-adaptive-form.md

 1. Tap **[!UICONTROL Select Schema]** and do one of the following:

     * **[!UICONTROL Upload from disk]** - Select this option and tap Upload Schema Definition to browse and upload an XML schema or JSON schema from your file system.
 The uploaded schema file resides with the form and is not accessible to other adaptive forms.
     * **[!UICONTROL Search in repository]** - Select this option to select from the list of schema definition files available in the repository.
 Select the XML or JSON schema file as form model.
-The selected schema will be associated with the form by reference and will be accessible for use in other adaptive forms.
+The selected schema is associated with the form by reference and is accessible for use in other adaptive forms.

    >[!CAUTION]
    >